Orion (mythology): Chios

 Lucian includes a picture with Orion in a rhetorical description of an ideal building, in which Orion is walking into the rising sun with Lemnos nearby, Cedalion on his shoulder.
 He recovers his sight there with Hephaestus still watching in the background.

 The next picture deals with the ancient story of Orion.
 He is blind, and on his shoulder carries Cedalion, who directs the sightless eyes towards the East.
 The rising Sun heals his infirmity; and there stands Hephaestus on Lemnos, watching the cure.

-Latin sources add that Oenopion was the son of Dionysus.
-Dionysus sent satyrs to put Orion into a deep sleep so he could be blinded.
+Latin sources add that Oenopion was the son of Dionysus, who sent satyrs to put Orion into a deep sleep so he could be blinded.
 One source tells the same story but converts Oenopion into Minos of Crete.
-It adds that an oracle told Orion that his sight could be restored by walking eastward and that he found his way by hearing the Cyclops' hammer, placing a Cyclops as a guide on his shoulder; it does not mention Cabeiri or Lemnos—this is presumably the story of Cedalion recast.
-Both Hephaestus and the Cyclopes were said to make thunderbolts; they are combined in other sources.
+It adds that an oracle told Orion that his sight could be restored by walking eastward and that he found his way by hearing the Cyclops' hammer, placing a Cyclops as a guide on his shoulder.
 One scholion, on a Latin poem, explains that Hephaestus gave Orion a horse.

-Giovanni Boccaccio cites a lost Latin writer for the story that Orion and Candiope were son and daughter of Oenopion, king of Sicily.
-While the virgin huntsman Orion was sleeping in a cave, Venus seduced him; as he left the cave, he saw his sister shining as she crossed in front of it.
-He ravished her; when his father heard of this, he banished Orion.
-Orion consulted an oracle, which told him that if he went east, he would regain the glory of kingship.
-Orion, Candiope, and their son Hippologus sailed to Thrace, "a province eastward from Sicily".
-There he conquered the inhabitants, and became known as the son of Neptune.
-His son begat the Dryas mentioned in Statius.